-Elizabeth Lewis-Gray is co-founder and Chairman of Gekko Systems, based in Ballarat, Victoria.
+Elizabeth Lewis-Gray is co-founder, Chair and Managing Director of Gekko Systems, based in Ballarat, Victoria.
 Gekko is a world leader in gold and silver processing technology, and energy (processing) efficient modular plants, designing, construction and operation.
 The company was established in 1996 and in addition to its head office in Ballarat, has offices in Perth, Vancouver, and Johannesburg.

-Elizabeth is Chair of the Federal Government’s Mining Equipment, Technology and Services (METS) Industry Growth Centre and has recently stepped down as Chair of Austmine, the peak industry body in Australia for the mining equipment, technology and services (METS) sector, a $90 billion industry.
+Elizabeth is Chair of the Federal Government’s Mining Equipment, Technology and Services (METS) Industry Growth Centre and former Chair of Austmine, the peak industry body in Australia for the mining equipment, technology and services (METS) sector, a $90 billion industry.
 Previously, she was a member of the Australian Federal Government’s National Precincts Board and the Innovation Australia Board.

 The Patron of CEEC (Coalition for Eco-Efficient Comminution), Elizabeth was visionary in the formation of this not-for-profit organisation which aims to accelerate knowledge and change transfer in the field of eco-efficient comminution.
 CEEC has the capacity to have a meaningful global impact on energy consumption in mining and has recently been awarded the 2013 Mining Magazine Editor’s award.